What You Wish For: Critical response

-Kyle Smith of The Wall Street Journal was also positive: "The pleasure it brings is comfortingly old-fashioned."
-Michael Talbot Haynes at Film Threat gave the film an 8/10 rating: "What You Wish For is everything you could wish for in a well-lit plunge into the abyss."
+Kyle Smith of The Wall Street Journal was also positive: "The pleasure it brings is comfortingly old-fashioned".
+Michael Talbot-Haynes at Film Threat gave the film an 8/10 rating: "What You Wish For is everything you could wish for in a well-lit plunge into the abyss."

-Courtney Howard of Variety was less enthusiastic about the film, stating, "The obvious Aesop's Fables-inspired lessons make what could've been an extraordinary meal into something far less memorable."
+Courtney Howard of Variety was less enthusiastic about the film, stating that "the obvious Aesop's Fables-inspired lessons make what could've been an extraordinary meal into something far less memorable".

 Fred Topel of United Press International also gave the film a negative review and wrote, "Plays like the B-movie knockoff of last year's The Menu.
 While Wish would have been in the works before The Menu premiered, a side-by-side comparison shows what the bigger studio version got so right."